jruby/jruby-rack/README.md

   been previously read this leads to a limitation (Rack won't see the POST paras).
   Thus an alternate pure 'servlet' env "conversion" is provided that maps servlet parameters (and cookies) directly to Rack params, avoiding Rack's input parsing.
-- `jruby.rack.filter.adds.html`:
-  **deprecated** use `addsHtmlToPathInfo` filter config init parameter.
-  The default behavior for Rails and many other Ruby applications is to add an *.html* extension to the resource and attempt to handle it before serving a dynamic request on the original URI.
-  However, this behavior may confuse other servlets in your application that have a wildcard mapping.
-Defaults to true.
-- `jruby.rack.filter.verify.resource.exists`:
-  **deprecated** use `verifiesHtmlResource` filter config init parameter.
-  If `jruby.rack.filter.adds.html` is true, then this setting, when true, adds an additional check using `ServletContext#getResource` to verify that the *.html* resource exists.
-Default is false.
-  (Note that apparently some servers may not implement `getResource` in the way that is expected here, so in that case this setting won't matter.)

 ## Initialization